Jodus-Melodus/Dev-Playbook/ProjectSetup.md

 4. Press `F1` and type the following: `Cmake: Configure`
 5. Press `F1` and type the following: `Cmake: Build`
-6. Use the `⚙️Build` button to build your file, the `🪲` button to debug your project, and the `▶️` button to run your project, located in the status bar at the left bottom.
+6. Use the `⚙️Build` button to build your file, the `🪲` button to debug your project, and the `▶️` button to run your project, located in the status bar at the bottom left.